cloudconvert/cloudconvert-php/README.md

 Client Side Example (sample.clientside.php)
 -------------------

-The use can select the input file (PNG) from his computer and uploaad it directly to CloudConvert.
+The user can select the input file (PNG) from his computer and upload it directly to CloudConvert.
 Afterwards the status of the conversion is checked via AJAX.

 Server Side Example with Callback (sample.serverside.callback.php)